Skip to main content

 How does an MAPD plan work?

 A Medicare Advantage prescription drug plan (MAPD) combines medical, hospital and prescription drug coverage into one plan.
-It’s one of two options you have for Medicare prescription drug coverage.
+It’s one of two Medicare options you have for Medicare prescription drug coverage.
 The other option is a stand-alone prescription drug plan (PDP).

 What is a prescription drug plan (PDP)?